geobtaa/metadata/docs/input-guidelines.md

 ### Provider
 This is the name of the organization hosting the resources.
 If the organization is part of the BTAA library network, a university icon will display next to the resource's title.
 However, most Providers will not have an icon.

+### Subject
+The OGM Aardvark profile recommends using a controlled vocabulary for subject terms, but does not specify one.
+For the BTAA Geoportal, subjects should be in the format used by the [Faceted Application of Subject Terminology (FAST)](https://www.oclc.org/research/areas/data-science/fast.html).

 ### Spatial Coverage
-This should be in the format used by the [Faceted Application of Subject Terminology (FAST)](https://www.oclc.org/research/areas/data-science/fast.html).
+Spatial Coverage (place names) should be in the format used by the [Faceted Application of Subject Terminology (FAST)](https://www.oclc.org/research/areas/data-science/fast.html).

 For US counties and cities, the format should be `state--county` or `state--city`.
 The state itself should also be included.
 Examples: